-A large selection of pizza types, divided into red and white, thick and thin crusts, and pizza toppings ranging from prosciutto to arugula and regular old pepperoni makes this a step above other pizza joints.
-Affordable price points and an excellent view of CityWalk add to the reasons why this is a top pick.
+A large selection of pizza types, divided into red and white, thick and thin crusts, and toppings ranging from prosciutto to arugula and regular old pepperoni, makes this a step above.
+Affordable price points and an excellent view of CityWalk are why this is a top pick.

 Fire Eater's Grill and Doc Sugrue's Desert Kebab House

 Hopscotch back in time to the 60s at this retro-themed diner.
-Take a boat ride (or a 5-10 minute walk) to Bayliner Diner, located at the new Cabana Bay Beach Resort.
-A large food court area has six stations, each offering different selections such as grilled foods, pizza, pasta, salads, stir-fry, and Panini.
+Take a boat ride (or a 5–10-minute walk) to this hip hangout, located at the new Cabana Bay Beach Resort.
+The large food court area has six stations, each offering different selections such as grilled foods, pizza, pasta, salads, stir-fry, and Panini.

 Sal's Market Deli

-My top pick for quick dining, on-site hotel options is Sal's Market Deli.
-You can walk here from Universal Orlando, but as its a 20 minutes trek, I recommend taking the harbor boat ride to Portofino Bay Hotel.
+For another quick, on-site dining option, try Sal's.
+You can walk it in 20 minutes from Universal Orlando or take a scenic harbor boat ride to Portofino Bay Hotel.
 Once you arrive, you'll find Sal's just off the dock.
-Just follow your appetite to the Italian deli for Salvatore pizza, classic Italian sandwich, antipasto salad and meatball parmigiana.
+Then, follow your appetite to the Italian deli for Salvatore pizza, classic Italian sandwiches, antipasto salad, and meatball parmigiana.

 The European charm of the market is accentuated by harborside seating.
 Beautiful views, a menu with Italian flair, and low-price points make Sal's an excellent choice.